 Negotiating with the IRS to settle your back tax debt can be intimidating.
 The IRS administrative process is astounding in its complexity.

-As Houston tax attorneys, we help our clients navigate this complexity.
+As San Antonio tax attorneys, we help our clients navigate this complexity.
 We help negotiate a resolution clients can afford to pay.
-Our tax attorneys in Houston analyze tax situations and provide clients with the best recommendations to settle back tax debts.
+Our tax attorneys in San Antonio analyze tax situations and provide clients with the best recommendations to settle back tax debts.